JackKrasn/helm-secrets/docs/Secret Driver.md

 # Secret Driver

-It's possible to use another secret driver then sops, e.g. Hasicorp Vault.
+It's possible to use another secret driver then sops, avault or Hasicorp Vault .

 Example for in-tree drivers via option
 ```bash